stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 from City Hall clerks that he had probably found an important clue.
-His quest had suddenly shifted from the grave of Joseph Curwen to that of one Naphthali Field; and this shift was explained when, upon going over the files that he had been over, the investigators actually found a fragmentary record of Curwen&rsquo;s burial which had escaped the general obliteration, and which stated that the curious leaden coffin had been interred &ldquo;10 ft.
+His quest had suddenly shifted from the grave of Joseph Curwen to that of one Naphthali Field; and this shift was explained when, upon going over the files that he had been over, the investigators actually found a fragmentary record of Curwen's burial which had escaped the general obliteration, and which stated that the curious leaden coffin had been interred  "10 ft.
 S. and 5 ft.
-W. of Naphthali Field&rsquo;s grave in y    e    &mdash;&rdquo;.
-The lack of a specified burying-ground in the surviving entry greatly complicated the search, and Naphthali Field&rsquo;s grave seemed as elusive as that of Curwen; but here no systematic effacement had existed, and one might reasonably be expected to stumble on the stone itself even if its record had perished.
-Hence the rambles&mdash;from which St. John&rsquo;s (the former King&rsquo;s) Churchyard and the ancient Congregational burying-ground in the midst of Swan Point Cemetery were excluded, since other statistics had shewn that the only Naphthali Field (obiit 1729) whose grave could have been meant had been a Baptist.
+W. of Naphthali Field's grave in y    e    -- ".
+The lack of a specified burying-ground in the surviving entry greatly complicated the search, and Naphthali Field's grave seemed as elusive as that of Curwen; but here no systematic effacement had existed, and one might reasonably be expected to stumble on the stone itself even if its record had perished.
+Hence the rambles--from which St. John's (the former King's) Churchyard and the ancient Congregational burying-ground in the midst of Swan Point Cemetery were excluded, since other statistics had shewn that the only Naphthali Field (obiit 1729) whose grave could have been meant had been a Baptist.